jacksonwillis/srs_game/README.md

 Welcome
 -------

-SRS GAME is written in the [Ruby](http://www.ruby-lang.org/) 1.9.3 programming language.
+SRS GAME is a framework and a collection of text-based games written in the [Ruby](http://www.ruby-lang.org/) 1.9 programming language.

+If you find a bug, feel free to [create an issue](https://github.com/jacksonwillis/srs_game/issues/new).

 Installation
 ------------